-Alabama's only Negro-owned and -operated radio station is proud to announce the public service rendered to its listeners during the past Leroy Garrett, owner, has always had a close feeling to those whom he serves through WEUP Radio, and feels that something should be offered in return for the support given by the many listeners of WEUP.
+Alabama's only Negro-owned and -operated radio station is proud to announce the public service rendered to its listeners during the past year.
+Leroy Garrett, owner, has always had a close feeling to those whom he serves through WEUP Radio, and feels that something should be offered in return for the support given by the many listeners of WEUP.
+The doors of WEUP stand wide open for this purpose.
 Radio is a prime information source all over the world, and WEUP is taking its place in the Huntsville community and serving well in this capacity.
-Some ways in which WEUP aids the community through its public- Lost and found, death announcements, local occurrences, aid to all local established government programs, schoolactivities, religious activities and news, aid to charitable organizations, and other informative items on the Marshall Space Flight Center, NASA, the armed services, In actual cost, these services added up to \$112,707.15 during the year Leroy Garrett's hope is that all people have gained from this service as much as intended, and that, if possible, he can do more in the future.
+Some ways in which WEUP aids the community through its public. service facilities are: Lost and found, death announcements, local occurrences, aid to all local established government programs, school activities, religious activities and news, aid to charitable organizations, and other informative items on the Marshall Space Flight Center, NASA, the armed services, and special religious programs.
+In actual cost, these services added up to \$112,707.15 during the year 1967.

+Leroy Garrett's hope is that all people have gained from this service as much as intended, and that, if possible, he can do more in the future.